Content updated on August 25, 2021

-Deciding When to Use NCA
+When to Use Noncompartmental Analysis

-How is an NCA Performed?
+How is a Noncompartmental Analysis Performed?

 PK analysis relies on observed drug concentration measurements over time in a relevant, accessible matrix (typically blood or plasma).
 These measurements are provided to the pharmacokineticist by a bioanalytical lab, where blood or plasma samples (or other appropriate matrix samples) from study subjects are analyzed using sensitive detection techniques.

 The Concentration Versus Time Plot

 From the concentration versus time plot, a pharmacokineticist can begin to understand the absorption and elimination characteristics of the drug.
 In the example graph below, the time it takes the drug to reach Cmax (Tmax) provides information on how quickly the drug is absorbed.